Regencies on behalf of Isabella II: The development of the war

-The most favored personage was General Espartero, known after his victory in Luchana as the "Espadón de Luchana".
-He obtained a great political and social presence and a noble title that turned him into Grandees of Spain, and he was Duke of la Victoria.
+The most favoured personage was General Espartero, known after his victory in Luchana as the "Espadón de Luchana".
+He obtained a great political and social presence and a noble title that turned him into a Grandee of Spain, and he was Duke of la Victoria.
 María Christina reigned until 1843, the year in which Princess Isabella was named of age and began to reign at the age of thirteen.

 The regency of Maria Christina

 The succession controversy

 During the reign of Philip V, the exclusion of women in the line of succession had been established by the so-called Salic Law.
 This norm had been revoked in 1789 by Charles IV, by means of a decree that was never promulgated.
 On March 29, 1830, by means of the Pragmatic Sanction, Ferdinand VII elevated it to the rank of law.
-This was not an obstacle, however, for Carlos Maria Isidro, Ferdinand's brother, to claim his rights to the Spanish throne.
-Ferdinand VII had foreseen this controversy, and, wanting the throne for his first-born daughter, the future Isabella II, he appointed his wife Maria Christina as Regent, banishing his brother Carlos for refusing to recognize Isabella as heir.
+Ferdinand VII had foreseen this controversy, and, wanting the throne for his first-born daughter, the future Isabella II.
+He appointed his wife Maria Christina as Regent, and banished his brother Carlos for refusing to recognize his niece Isabella as heir.

 Before the death of the King, the future Regent had managed to separate the military supporters of Carlos from the headquarters of the army and had guaranteed the support of the liberals in exile, as well as that of France and England.
-Nevertheless, Carlos proclaimed himself King of Spain on October 1, 1833, with the name of Carlos V; he had the express support of the Portuguese crown, then in the hands of D. Miguel I, and the complicit silence of Austria, Prussia and Russia.
-The Spanish troops invaded Portugal in an attempt to punish the support to Carlism but with the mediation of England, Carlos was exiled to Great Britain, from where he would escape in 1834 to appear between Navarre and the Basque Country and lead the Carlist War.
+Nevertheless, Carlos proclaimed himself King of Spain on October 1, 1833, with the name of Carlos V; with the support of the Portuguese crown, then in the hands of D. Miguel I, and the complicit silence of Austria, Prussia and Russia.
+Spanish troops invaded Portugal in an attempt to eliminate their support to Carlism but with the mediation of England, Carlos was exiled to Great Britain, from where he would escape in 1834 to appear between Navarre and the Basque Country and lead the Carlist War.